 Design Studies Graduate Program

 Faculty and students of the Design Studies Graduate Program investigate a wide range of subject matter and apply a variety of methods, with the common goal of understanding how design (broadly conceived) relates to, responds to, and affects our lives.
-Within this parameter, the Design Studies graduate program offers following three degree options:
+Within this parameter, the Design Studies graduate program offers following degree options:

-Studio-based design inquiry
+Studio-based design inquiry 3yr program

-Research-based design inquiry
+Research-based design inquiry 4+yr program

-All three options provide opportunities to pursue topics in depth for students interested in design and design’s relationship with human environments, the human body, textiles and other material objects.
+All three of our degree options provide opportunities to pursue topics in depth for students interested in design and design’s relationship with human environments, the human body, textiles and other material objects.
 It is highly flexible, as each student works closely with their advisor and graduate committee to design a custom-fit curriculum that strives to support each student’s goals after graduation, preparing them for professional design careers, art careers, specialized research, college teaching, museum or archival work, community engagement, and entrepreneurial endeavors.
 Students typically focus on one of two topic areas.

 Interior Environments: addresses diverse aspects of design inquiry, focusing on design as a complex inter-relationship between people and the built environment.
 There are three primary areas of emphasis: (1) Studio based design inquiry (MFA) emphasizes discovering new insights, processes and relationships through the creative process.
 (2) Research based design inquiry (MS, PhD) emphasizes discovering new insights and relationships within the physical, social, and contexts of interior environments through the application of theories and methods drawn from the social sciences and humanities and then translated to the design practice.
 (3) Integrated design inquiry (MS, MFA) emphasizes a melding of both studio-based and research based design inquiry.